Permits and Local Roads

 In an effort to protect our roads during the spring thaw, weight restrictions are put into effect, normally in early March.
 Once the ground has thawed to a specific depth, usually in late March, these weight restrictions are lifted.
 The weight restrictions start and end dates vary due to the weather conditions.

-Under the supervision of the Permits & Local Roads Engineer, the Permits Department staff oversees and inspects all new residential developments in Macomb County.
+Under the supervision of the Permits & Local Roads Department Manager, the Permits Department staff oversees and inspects all new residential developments in Macomb County.

 This department facilitates the inspection of new subdivision road construction in all townships of Macomb County.
 After the construction, acceptance and release processes of a subdivision road, the road and the right-of-way is dedicated to the Macomb County Department of Roads.
 All proposed private roadways must be reviewed and approved by the township/city in which they are located in.
 Private roads are not under the jurisdiction of the Macomb County Department of Roads.